gdlc/STT465/samplingI.md

  pX=rowSums(PROBS)
  pY=colSums(PROBS)

- #it can be verified that X and Y are not independent
+ #Are X and Y independent (please check it!)

 ```

 ## How do we sample from p(X,Y)?

+We will consider thre methods.
+The first one is a very simple one.
+T

-**(0) Sample directly from the joint distribution
+**(0) Sample directly from the joint distribution**

 Let's 1, 2, 3 and 4 represent each of the possible events, (X=0,Y=0), (X=1,Y=0), (X=0,Y=1) and
 (X=1,Y=1).
 We can sample numbers 1 to 4 with the probabilities in PROBS.
 Here is an example